 Schoonhoven's work has been the subject of solo exhibitions at museums including the Gemeentemuseum Den Haag, The Hague (1967) and the Stedelijk Van Abbemuseum, Eindhoven, the Netherlands (1968, 1972, and 1973).
 Major surveys and retrospectives of the artist's work have been held in international institutions.
 In 1972, Jan J. Schoonhoven traveled from the Städtisches Museum, Mönchengladbach, Germany, to the Westfälischer Kunstverein, Münster, and the Museum van Bommel van Dam, Venlo, The Netherlands.
 In 1985–1986, Jan Schoonhoven Retrospektiv: Tekeningen en reliëfs traveled from the Gemeentemuseum Den Haag, The Hague, to the Kunsthalle Nürnberg, Nuremberg, and finally to the Badischer Kunstverein, Karlsruhe, Germany.
 In 1995–1996, Jan J. Schoonhoven – retrospektiv traveled from Museum Folkwang, Essen, to the Bonnefantenmuseum, Maastricht, and the Aargauer Kunsthaus, Aarau, Switzerland.

 In 2009-2010, Jan Schoonhoven Reliefs en tekeningen was on view at the Gemeentemuseum Den Haag, The Hague.
 In 2015, a centennial exhibition of the artist's work was held at Situation Kunst, Bochum, Germany.
 In the same year, Museum Prinsenhof Delft, The Netherlands, presented Kijk, Jan Schoonhoven and Stedelijk Museum Schiedam, The Netherlands, presented De werkelijkheid van Jan Schoonhoven.
+In 2016, Order and Chaos: Balance in the Drawings of Jan J. Schoonhoven was on view at the Allen Memorial Art Museum, Oberlin College, Ohio.

 Work by the artist is represented in museum collections worldwide, including the Art Institute of Chicago; Centre Georges Pompidou, Paris; Gemeentemuseum Den Haag, The Hague; Hamburger Kunsthalle, Hamburg; Kunsthaus Zürich; Louisiana Museum of Modern Art, Humlebaek, Denmark; Moderna Museet, Stockholm; Museum Boijmans van Beuningen, Rotterdam; Museum Ludwig, Cologne; The Museum of Modern Art, New York; Neue Nationalgalerie, Berlin; Rijksmuseum, Amsterdam; Stedelijk Museum, Amsterdam; Helsinki Art Museum, Helsinki, Finland; Tate Gallery, London; and Van Abbemuseum, Eindhoven, The Netherlands.